sergereinov/nf-svc/README.md

 The main idea is to have a network congestion analysis tool that does not require cloud-like infrastructure or maintenance.

-The service is designed to work on a small server or workstation.
+The service is designed to work on a small server or on a workstation.
 Also, although the service can be compiled and run on a multi-platform, the main operating system is Windows.

 Because of these specific requirements: